 This Salt Lake City nonprofit helps individuals and families with asylum, daily reunification, citizenship and victim assistance (U-Visa’s and VAWA’s) and more.

-Helps immigrants and families gain legal status.
+This organization helps immigrants and families gain legal status.

-Provides resources to immigrants in Utah.
+This organization provides resources to immigrants in Utah.
 Spanish resources are available.

-Helps individuals with legal needs.
+This organization helps individuals with legal needs.